Yankees vs. Pirates Highlights

 The former Patriots stars, who won three Super Bowls together, also reunited for a hilarious NFL Kickoff campaign alongside other retired players

-Prince Harry might be celebrating his birthday on Friday, but ahead of the big day he and wife Meghan Markle made sure to treat their Archewell staff members.
+TORONTO (AP) — Plate umpire Jordan Baker left Saturday’s game between the Red Sox and the Blue Jays after eight innings after being struck by multiple foul tips.
+Baker needed attention from Toronto’s trainer after he was hit on the left shoulder during Justin Turner’s at-bat in the fourth.
+Baker left the field between the top and bottom of the inning to receive further treatment.
+“You hate seeing an umpire get hurt like that,” Blue Jays manager John Schneider said.
+“Jordan took a beating today.”

+The netminder revealed that struggles with OCD led to him seeking professional help, and eventually joining the NHL/NHLPA Player Assistance Program.

-Lionel Messi is healthy, but whether he will play vs. Atlanta United remains a mystery.
+Lionel Messi did not travel with Inter Miami and will not play Saturday vs. Atlanta United

-Check out our fantasy football tight end rankings for Week 2 of the 2023 NFL season!
+VANCOUVER — Lucky Whitehead jumped into the stands, waved to a few young fans and passed the game-winning ball to his mother, who had been watching her son's magical comeback.
+The touchdown, with 22 seconds left in the game, capped a 41-37 comeback win for the B.C.
+Lions over the Ottawa Redblacks on Saturday night.
+B.C.
+(9-4) had trailed for the majority of the second half, with quarterback Vernon Adams Jr. throwing three interceptions — one that led to a touchdown drive and the other for a pick

+With the fantasy hockey season right around the corner, here are the most important lessons learned through various mock drafts.